purpleleaves007/purpleleaves007.github.io/_pages/about.md

 # 🔥 News

+- *2026.03*: 🎉🎉 One paper about WiFi Hidden Camera Localization accepted by **IEEE JSAC 2026**.
+Congrats to Huan Yan!
+- *2026.02*: 🎉🎉 One Paper about Handwriting Security accepted by **IEEE TDSC 2026**.
+Congrats to Jinyang Huang!
 - *2026.01*: 🎉🎉 One Paper about Physical-Informed Cross-Domain WiFi Gesture Recognition accepted by **ACM IMWUT/Ubicomp 2026**.
 Congrats to Myself!
 - *2025.11*: 🎉🎉 Invited to serve as an **Area Chair (AC)** for IEEE ICME 2026.
 - *2025.11*: 🎉🎉 One Paper about WiFi-based 3D Pose Estimation conditional accepted by **ACM Mobicom 2026**.
 Congrats to Songming Jia (My Master Student)!